bbauska/zombiePolitics/README.md

 instance, then Secretary of State Madeleine Albright, appearing on the national tele­ vision program 60 Minutcs in 1996, was asked by Leslie Stahl for her reaction to the killing of half a million Iraqi children in five years as a result of the U.S. block­ ade.
-Stahl pointedly asked her, “We have heard that a half million children have died.
+Stahl pointedly asked her, "We have heard that a half million children have died.
 I mean, that’s more children than died in Hiroshima.
 And, you know, is the price worth it?"
-Albright replied, “I think this is a very hard choice, but the price-we think the price is worth it.”1 The comment was barely reported in the mainstream media and produced no outrage among the American public.
-As Rahul Mahajan points out, “The inference that Albright and the terrorists may have shared a com­ mon rationale-a belief that the deaths of thousands of innocents are a price worth paying to achieve one’s political ends-does not seem to be one that can be made in the U.S. mass media.”2
+Albright replied, "I think this is a very hard choice, but the price-we think the price is worth it."1 The comment was barely reported in the mainstream media and produced no outrage among the American public.
+As Rahul Mahajan points out, "The inference that Albright and the terrorists may have shared a com­ mon rationale-a belief that the deaths of thousands of innocents are a price worth paying to achieve one’s political ends-does not seem to be one that can be made in the U.S. mass media."2

 More recentlyg Michael Haas has argued that in spite of the ample evidence that the United States has both detained and abused what may be hundreds of children